vandavilli/My-AIML-Portfolio/Capstone/README.md

 **Vishu Andavilli**

 #### Executive Summary
-This project aims to enhance the identification and understanding of adverse drug events (ADEs) through Natural Language Processing (NLP) techniques.
-By analyzing 5,000 annotated pharmacovigilance events from medical case reports, the project seeks to improve ADE categorization and knowledge.
+This project aims to enhance pharmacovigilance through Natural Language Processing (NLP) techniques for improved identification and understanding of adverse drug events (ADEs).
+By analyzing 5,000 annotated pharmacovigilance events from medical case reports, the project aims to enhance ADE categorization and knowledge, leveraging NLP for more efficient analysis and deeper insights.

 #### Rationale
-Pharmacovigilance plays a crucial role in monitoring medication safety, protecting patients, ensuring regulatory compliance, and improving healthcare quality.
+Pharmacovigilance plays a crucial role in monitoring medication safety, protecting patients from harm, ensuring regulatory compliance, and improving overall healthcare quality.

 #### Research Question
-The project focuses on improving the detection and understanding of adverse drug events (ADEs) to enable effective risk management strategies and enhance patient safety.
-It aims to streamline pharmacovigilance processes, regulatory reporting, and the development of safer medications.
-Leveraging advanced NLP techniques, the project aims to enhance ADE detection, classification, and understanding, providing valuable data-driven insights for pharmacovigilance.
+This project focuses on improving the detection and understanding of adverse drug events (ADEs) to enable more effective risk management strategies, early interventions, and enhanced patient safety.
+Additionally, it aims to streamline pharmacovigilance processes and regulatory reporting, contributing to the development of safer medications.
+By leveraging advanced NLP techniques, the project seeks to enhance ADE detection, classification, and understanding, providing valuable data-driven insights for pharmacovigilance.

 #### Data Sources
 - [PHEE: A Dataset for Pharmacovigilance Event Extraction from Text](https://zenodo.org/record/7689970#.ZF1X3-zMLnQ)

 #### Methodology
-The project follows the CRISP-DM methodology for Pharmacovigilance NLP analysis:
+The project follows the CRISP-DM Methodology for Pharmacovigilance NLP Analysis:

-1. Business Understanding
+1. Business Understanding:
-   - Define research questions, goals, and success criteria.
+   - Define research questions, goals, and success criteria for the analysis.

-2. Data Understanding
+2. Data Understanding:
-   - Gather and explore relevant data sources.
+   - Gather and explore relevant data sources, assessing quality and availability.

-3. Data Preparation
+3. Data Preparation:
-   - Preprocess data using NLP techniques.
+   - Preprocess data using NLP techniques, including text cleaning and normalization.
+   - Apply named entity recognition and classification models to identify ADE and PTE mentions.

-4. Modeling
+4. Modeling:
-   - Develop NLP models for AE and PTE detection and classification.
+   - Develop NLP models for AE and PTE detection and classification using supervised learning approaches.

-5. Evaluation
+5. Evaluation:
-   - Assess model performance using evaluation metrics.
+   - Assess model performance using metrics such as precision, recall, and F1-score.

-6. Deployment (Outside the scope of the capstone project)

-7. Monitoring (Outside the scope of the capstone project)
+   - Refine models iteratively.
+6. Deployment:
+   - Deploy models for practical use in pharmacovigilance processes.
+7. Monitoring:
+   - Continuously monitor and evaluate model performance, making necessary adjustments.

 #### Results
-- Will add more notes as the model matures.
+The project is ongoing, and additional results will be added as the model matures.

 #### Next Steps
-Tasks for Future Enhancements:
-1. Refine Multi-Event Subset Detection
-   - Improve detection and classification of multi-event cases.
-   - Consider refining labeling criteria.

-2. Integrate Contextual Information
-   - Incorporate patient demographics, medical history, and treatment regimens.
+Future enhancements include:
+1. Refining multi-event subset detection.
+2. Integrating contextual information such as patient demographics and medical history.

+These improvements will contribute to a more accurate and comprehensive analysis of ADEs and PTEs in pharmacovigilance.

-## Outline of the Project
+#### Outline of the Project

 1. [Exploratory Data Analysis (EDA)](https://github.com/vandavilli/BH-PCMLAI-VA/blob/main/Capstone/pharmacovigilance-main/eda.ipynb)
-   - Perform an in-depth analysis of the Pharmacovigilance dataset.
+   - Perform an in-depth analysis of the PharmacoVigilance dataset.

 2. [Sentiment Analysis Model](https://github.com/vandavilli/BH-PCMLAI-VA/blob/main/Capstone/pharmacovigilance-main/model.ipynb)
    - Develop a sentiment analysis model to analyze sentiments in the dataset.